 What are the importance and benefits of connecting yoga with nature?

 I love creating themes for my classes — specifically around the new/full moons.
 I think this is beneficial for so many reasons!
 I believe that tuning into nature's cycles can also allow us to tune into what we might have going on in our own lives.
 Our bodies naturally want to follow the rhythms of the earth, whether that be the seasons or the moon cycles, so I think it is really important that we stop and listen to that!

 What are the benefits and challenges of doing a yoga workshop outdoors?

 The first thing that comes to mind that I find beneficial is the fresh air!
 It feels so good to breathe deeply outdoors.
 I also feel like being outside provides a natural soundscape — rustling leaves, birds, perhaps even the sound of rain!
 I think the main challenge of doing yoga outdoors is the weather.
 Outdoor yoga is very weather dependent and I know when we have extreme weather conditions (too cold/too hot) it can make it harder to be outside for that long.

 Anything else you would like participants in this workshop to know?

 I mostly just want folks to know that no matter where they are coming from in terms of a yoga practice they are welcome!
 I really encourage everyone to listen to their body and do what feels best.
 I always offer modifications too.
 Also, I love to have fun while teaching!
 These workshops are going to get us out of our heads and into our bodies — we might get a little silly, we will definitely play/practice different poses, but most importantly we will be in community together.

-The spring 2022 yoga sessions will be held on Wednesday evenings, May 4-June 15.
-Click on the button below to learn more about the workshop themes for each session and to register today!
+Click on the button below to learn more about the workshop themes for the season and to register for a yoga session today!